ahlisbon/CJKmaterialProcessing/README.md

 # 🔥 Hotkeys to Activate Macro
 Several keyboard keys are repurposed to start and stop the macro, referred to as "Hotkeys."
-- F1 through F12 and the numpad keys are repuprosed for quick and easy use of the macro.
+- F1 through F12 and the numpad keys are repurposed for quick and easy use of the macro.
-  - On the numpad, the minu key, plus key and enter key are repurposed.
+  - On the numpad, the minus (-) key, plus (+) key, and enter key are repurposed.
 - It is *highly* recommended that you use a keyboard with a numpad as it is much each easier to use.
 - In case you do not have a keyboard with a numpad, the function keys will suffice.